for-giobbe/PAINT/markdowns/part_5.md

 - venom-associate proteins
 - antimicrobial peptides
 - aggression-related genes

-Ddatabases were respectively created
+- genes involved in dopamine methabolism

+Databases were respectively:

 - one based on [VenomZone (insecta)](https://venomzone.expasy.org/1413)
 - one using "taxonomy:"Insecta [50557]" keyword:"Antimicrobial [KW-0929]" AND reviewed:yes" on Uniprot
 - one manually curated based on the [relevant litterature](https://github.com/for-giobbe/PAINT/blob/main/enrichment/crema_aggression/aggression_db.csv)
+- one manually curated for genes involved in dopamine methabolism

-Only the workflow for the antimicrobial peptides will be shown.
-After building the dbs using:
+Only the workflow for the antimicrobial peptides will be shown, as others are identical.
+After building the blastp db using:

 ```makeblastdb -in antimicrobial_peptides.fasta -dbtype prot```